jtscott/hass-config/README.md

 Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/) on a RPi3.
 Note that Netatmo Welcome, Withings, and Roomba devices have custom scripts for their integration.

 ## Requirements
-- Install jq 1.5 manually.
+- Install [jq 1.5 manually](https://stedolan.github.io/jq/download/).
 RPi raspian jessie repos have old versions that have a bug accessing the last item in an array.
 Needed for withings scripts.
-- NPM for Roomba/dorita980
+- NPM for Roomba/dorita980 and [wemo-cli](https://www.npmjs.com/package/belkin-wemo-command-line-tools)
 - Curl

 ## Shout Out
-- Check out [Facu ZAK's Roomba 980 Library](https://github.com/koalazak/dorita980) it saved me a lot of work!
+- Check out Facu ZAK's Roomba 980 [Library](https://github.com/koalazak/dorita980) and [Rest API](https://github.com/koalazak/rest980) it saved me a lot of work!
 - All the [HASS examples](https://home-assistant.io/cookbook/) and contributors.

 ## Layout